Praniiiii/HireMe/README.md

 # HireMe - Job Portal Web Application 🎯

-**HireMe** is a web-based job portal designed to help **students** find and apply for job opportunities, while also enabling **recruiters** to post job listings and interact with potential candidates.
-This full-stack application is built with **Flask** as the backend, **HTML**, **CSS**, and **Bootstrap** for the frontend, and **SQLite** as the database (with an option to scale to MySQL or PostgreSQL).
-The platform also features secure authentication via **Flask-Login**, ensuring user privacy and safety.
+HireMe is a simple job portal web application built with **Flask** where **students** can log in and apply for jobs, and **recruiters** can post job listings and contact students for recruitment.

 ---

+## 🔧 Features

-## 🧑‍🎓 Student Functionality:
+### 🧑‍🎓 Student Functionality:

-1. **Register and Log In Securely**:
-   - Students can register with their personal details and log in using a secure authentication system.
-Passwords are hashed and stored securely.

-2. **View Available Job Listings**:
-   - Once logged in, students can browse through a list of available job postings.
-This may include details such as the job title, description, salary, and required qualifications.

-3. **Apply to Jobs**:
-   - Students can apply to jobs they are interested in.
-The system keeps track of their applications and allows them to manage or withdraw applications if necessary.

-4. **Manage Personal Profile and Applications**:
-   - Students can view and update their personal details, including their resume and skills, as well as monitor the status of their job applications (e.g., pending, accepted, or rejected).

----
+- Register and log in securely
+- View available job listings
+- Apply to jobs
+- Manage personal profile and applications

-## 🧑‍💼 Recruiter Functionality:
+### 🧑‍💼 Recruiter Functionality:

-1. **Register and Log In as a Recruiter**:
+- Register and log in as a recruiter
-   - Recruiters have their own registration and login system, separate from students.
-This ensures that their posts and applicant management features are distinct and secure.

-2. **Post Job Opportunities**:
-   - Recruiters can create and post job opportunities on the portal.
-They provide detailed information about the role, including title, description, required qualifications, location, salary range, and application deadlines.

-3. **View Student Applications**:
-   - Recruiters can track and view the list of students who have applied to their job postings.
-This allows them to review resumes, cover letters, and student profiles.

-4. **Contact Selected Candidates**:
-   - Recruiters can contact students directly through the portal to arrange interviews or provide further instructions.
-This can be integrated with an internal messaging system for ease of communication.
+- Post job opportunities
+- View student applications
+- Contact selected candidates

 ---